Urania: Differentially Private Insights into AI Use: Urania : A DP Framework for Text Summarization

 \section{\boldmath \texorpdfstring{$\Urania$}{Urania}: A DP Framework for Text Summarization}

 {\eps_{\mathrm{c}}} {\delta_{\mathrm{c}}} {\eps_{\mathrm{hist}}} {\eps_{\mathrm{size}}} {\eps_{\mathrm{ps}}}

-We present $\Urania$, a framework for hierarchical text summarization (with Hierarchy and Simple Visualization presented in \Cref{apx:hierarchy}) that builds on the public framework while providing formal DP guarantees.
-Unlike the non-DP approach, $\Urania$ incorporates privacy-preserving mechanisms at critical steps to ensure that the resulting summaries do not leak sensitive information about individual conversations.
+We present $\Urania$, a framework for hierarchical text summarization (with Hierarchy and Simple Visualization presented in \secref{apx:hierarchy}) that builds on the public framework while providing formal DP guarantees.
+Unlike $\SimplifiedClio$ that is non-private, $\Urania$ incorporates privacy-preserving mechanisms at critical steps to ensure that the resulting summaries do not leak sensitive information about individual conversations.